-So now you know the data and format, but that doesn’t tell you much about your particular test preference.
+So now you know the data and format of the SAT, but that doesn’t tell you much about your SAT preference.
 Here are some characteristics of strong SAT test takers – do any of these statements resonate?

 If these ring true to your test experience, then the SAT may be for you!
 To be sure, contact us and speak to our test experts!

-The challenger to the incumbent SAT, ACT has established itself as a popular alternative to the SAT; in fact, more students are choosing to take this test over the SAT!
+The challenger to the incumbent SAT, ACT has established itself as a popular alternative to the SAT; in fact, in recent years more students are choosing to take this test over the SAT!
 To better understand why this new(er)comer appeals to so many, here’s a section breakdown: